The Endocannabinoid System: How Medicinal Cannabis Works in the Human Body

 While you might not have heard about the endocannabinoid system before, it’s interesting to understand because it’s a complex system in your body which sends signals around and helps with daily functions.
 When you’re sick or injured, your endocannabinoid system may not be regulated properly and that’s where medicinal cannabis can come in to help reboot your system and get you back to feeling yourself.

-Our Dr. Mike has put together an in-depth guide to help us understand the role the endocannabinoid system plays and how medicinal cannabis can support it.
+Our own Dr. Mike Foster has put together an in-depth guide to help us understand the role the endocannabinoid system plays and how medicinal cannabis can support it.
+Before we begin talking about how cannabis works in the human body, the first thing to understand is the endocannabinoid system (ECS) itself.

 ‘Endo’ means inside the human body and ‘cannabinoids’ refer to natural compounds found in the Cannabis Sativa plant.
 Endocannabinoids are similar to cannabinoids but are synthetic compounds produced by the human body.

-What is the Endocannabinoid System?
+What is the Endocannabinoid System (ECS)?

 The endocannabinoid system is a very sophisticated system which has been present since the beginning of time, but we had no idea such a system existed until the middle of the last century.